 - Donations to approved organizations that indulge in research functions.

 What Financial Transactions are Exempt from Tax, under Section 80GGA of the Income Tax Act?

 Under section 80G comes another sub-section, 80GGA which exempts the money donated towards any of the following causes:

-- Any sum paid to a college, university or organisation that is registered with the Income Tax Department and is involved in scientific research
+- Any sum paid to a college, university or organization that is registered with the Income Tax Department and is involved in scientific research

-- Any sum paid towards a registered organisation that works for rural development
+- Any sum paid towards a registered organization that works for rural development

-- Any sum paid to any organisation which is registered with the National Committee, for carrying out eligible projects and schemes of the government
+- Any sum paid to any organization which is registered with the National Committee, for carrying out eligible projects and schemes of the government

 - Any sum paid by the taxpayer towards rural development fund set up by the central government